DartmouthDSC/dartmouthdsc.github.io/_server_configuration/installation_guide.md

 These slight variations from the quick start guide are described here:
 <http://vincentvandaal.nl/271/redis-quick-install-on-redhat-based-distro/>

 Change `chkconfig` to be `345 95 05`.
-After changing chkconfig run:
+After changing `chkconfig`, delete the previously set run levels and set the new levels.
+Run:

 ```bash
 sudo chkconfig --del redis_6379
 sudo chkconfig --add redis_6379
 ```
-*(`chkconfig --del` needs to be run first in order to delete the previously set run levels, unexpected results happen if not used.)*
+**Warning!** Unexpected results can happen if the previous run levels are not deleted first.
+Make sure to delete the previous run levels.
+{: .notice--danger}

 Redis is at port 6379.

-## Jetty 9.1.2
+## Jetty 9.x.x
 Followed these instructions for Jetty installation:
 <http://www.eclipse.org/jetty/documentation/9.1.2.v20140210/startup-unix-service.html>